DA pleads with voters for clear majority in key metros

 - DA unveils mayoral candidates ahead of local govt elections

-The official opposition said it was all system go for the November elections.
-They have registered a candidate for every single ward in the country for the first time ever.
+The official opposition said it was all systems go for the November elections.
+It had registered a candidate for every single ward in the country for the first time ever.

 “I’m really excited when I look back at the path that we’ve travelled since 2019 to be where we are today.
 The first party to have all its candidates in.
 For the first time ever, the party has got a candidate in every single ward in South Africa, that’s a new record for us,” said Steenhuisen.